Chart of accounts definition

 Chart of Accounts Best Practices

+• Lock down the accounts.
 It is of some importance to initially create a chart of accounts that is unlikely to change for several years, so that you can compare the results in the same account over a multi-year period.
 If you start with a small number of accounts and then gradually expand the number of accounts over time, it becomes increasingly difficult to obtain comparable financial information for more than the past year.

-Another best practice is to not allow subsidiaries to change the standard chart of accounts without a very good reason, since having many versions in use makes it more difficult to consolidate the results of the business.
+• Lock down subsidiary accounts.
+Do not allow subsidiaries to change the standard chart of accounts without a very good reason, since having many versions in use makes it more difficult to consolidate the results of the business.

-In addition, periodically review the account list to see if any accounts contain relatively immaterial amounts.
+• Shut down accounts with immaterial balances.
+Periodically review the account list to see if any accounts contain relatively immaterial amounts.
 If so, and if this information is not needed for special reports, shut down these accounts and roll the stored information into a larger account.
 Doing this periodically keeps the number of accounts down to a manageable level.

 Sample Chart of Accounts